walkerRnD/codebuff/musings.knowledge.md

  [] File paths using too much context?
  [] Error on server didn't print the error (or maybe it did and the terminal overwrote it...)
  [] Change ip address to be from api.manicode.ai

+Notes from Janna & Stephen test
+[] backspace on windows doesn't clear the char, just moves cursor [] Tried to do left arrow and it didn't work
+[] Failed to apply any edits.
+They all failed even after a second attempt.
+This was on Windows [] CTRL-C doesn't work